timreu/tektelic-agriculture-decoder/README.md

 ## Note to ChirpStack (formerly LoraServer) users

-If you are using this codec with ChirpStack then change the name of the method and the orders of parameters to Decode(port, bytes)
+If you are using this codec with ChirpStack then change the name of the method and the orders of parameters to Decode(port, bytes).
+For ChirpStack v4, use the decoder function in decodeUplink.js.
+Calibration is deactivated there, as it did not produce any reasonable values for me.